-Business premises can be encumbered with mortgages or, more commonly, land charges as security for business credit agreements, and for the acquisition of the property.
-In addition, there has been an increasing number of sale and leasebacks.
+Business premises can be encumbered with mortgages, or more commonly with land charges as security for business credit agreements, and for the acquisition of the property.
+In addition, there have been an increasing number of sale and leasebacks.

 Real property can also be used in structured finance products such as asset-backed securitisations.